rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 ## PROCESS
 1. We map the molecular hamiltonians into qubit hamiltonians.
 We copy the electon orbitals interactions to qubits.
 2. We create an ansatz.
+If we want to vary the ansatz then we need a parametrized circuit with a fixed form.There are various variational forms that exist, Ry, RyRz and UCCSD which utilize domain specific knowledge